open-telemetry/opentelemetry.io/content/en/blog/2023/otel-arrow/index.md

 telemetry transport and backend.
 Additionally, it reduces the network bandwidth required for telemetry data transmission.
-The OTel Arrow Protocol utilizes this columnar representation for metrics, logs, and traces, leading to significant savings in network expenses.
+The OTel Arrow Protocol utilizes this columnar representation for metrics, logs, and traces, leading to significant savings in network expenses (refer to the diagram below for a comparison between row and columnar memory representations).

 ![Row vs Columnar](./row_vs_columnar.png)
-Fig 1: Memory representations: row vs columnar data.

 To further optimize the transmission of batches of OTel entities, this new protocol uses gRPC streams to efficiently leverage dictionary encoding.
 Much of